zaphosting/docs/docs/deadlock-firststeps-connect.md

 ---
 id: deadlock-firststeps-connect
 title: "Deadlock: Connect to the server"
-description: "Information about various ways on how to connect to your Deadlock server from ZAP-Hosting"
+description: "Discover how to connect seamlessly to your Deadlock server and troubleshoot common issues for a smooth gaming experience → Learn more now"
 sidebar_label: Connect to the server
 services:
   - gameserver-deadpoly-deadlock